Chiefs vs. Texans odds, line, spread: 'Sunday Night Football' picks from 10,000 sims

 AFC playoff hopefuls will look to improve their postseason chances on 'Sunday Night Football' when the Houston Texans visit the Kansas City Chiefs.
 Entering NFL Week 14, Kansas City (6-6) is the 10th seed in the conference after losing three of its last four, including a Thanksgiving Day defeat to Dallas, 31-28.
 Houston (7-5) is the No. 8 seed but has won four in a row, including a 20-16 victory over Indianapolis last Sunday.
 This will be the first Chiefs game since Missouri sports betting launched on Dec.
 1, and there are a number of Missouri sportsbook promos available to residents of the state.

 Kickoff is at 8:20 p.m.
 ET from Arrowhead Stadium in Kansas City, Mo.
 The Chiefs have won each of the last five meetings, including a Jan.
 2025 playoff victory.
-The latest Texans vs. Chiefs odds have Kansas City as 3.5-point favorites, while the over/under for total points scored is 41.5 via SportsLine consensus.
-Kansas City is at -202 on the money line (risk $202 to win $100).
+The latest Texans vs. Chiefs odds have Kansas City as 4-point favorites, while the over/under for total points scored is 41.5 via SportsLine consensus.
+Kansas City is at -213 on the money line (risk $213 to win $100), with Houston at +177 (risk $100 to win $177).
+The Under is a combined 17-7 for the two teams.
 Before making any Chiefs vs. Texans picks, check out the NFL predictions from the SportsLine Projection Model.

 Missouri sports betting is now live.
 New users in Missouri can target the DraftKings Missouri promo code, which offers $300 in bonus bets after an initial $5 wager.
 If you're in Missouri, click here to claim your bonus: